1. Shoot raw

 Lightroom and Capture One Pro both offer very good graduated filter effects and controls.
 The advantage of working on the raw file is that you can carry out the highlight recovery in the sky area rather than dimming the highlights in the whole image.

 I used Color Efex Pro for this photograph rather than Lightroom – I prefer its controls and the range of grad ‘colours’ available.
 But I still needed to do some careful work in Lightroom to bring all the bright tones in the sky back into the range of the 16-bit TIFF image that Lightroom sends to Color Efex Pro.

 5. Mask out tall objects

 Tall buildings (and animals) will frequently occupy the sky area, but you don’t want these to be darkened by the filter effect too.
 Lightroom CC now has an eraser brush for removing the effect from specific areas, while Color Efex Pro, used here, has control points.
 I used these to mask the bull’s head and they’ve worked really well.

-I’ve made this graduated filter effect very strong on purpose – don’t do it by accident.
+I’ve made this graduated filter effect very strong on purpose but it’s not always good to make them obvious.
 It doesn’t work with every shot and there is a tipping point where a graduated filter stops enhancing the photo and starts taking over as a rather obvious digital effect.

 I use this a lot.
 Often blue skies come out rather less blue in the image than the impression we had at the time.
 You can globally increase the strength of the blues in the image to correct this, but I prefer to use a neutral density graduated filter because this gives a more progressive and natural-looking darkening of sky tones from the horizon to the zenith.